damianhakert/damianhakert.github.io/source/handbook/index.html.md

 backgrounds and opinions.
 Make everyone feel welcome.
 Work to increase the participation of underrepresented minorities and nationalities in our community and company.
 An example is our sponsorship of [diversity events](https://about.gitlab.com/2016/03/24/sponsorship-update/).
+1. Boring solutions: Use the most simple and boring solution for a problem.
+You can always make it more complex later if that is needed.
+The speed of innovation for our organization and product is constrained by the total complexity we added so far, so every little reduction in complexity helps.
 1. Quirkiness: Unexpected and unconventional things make life more interesting.
 Celebrate and encourage quirky gifts, habits, behavior, and points of view.
 An example is our [team call](https://about.gitlab.com/handbook/#team-call) where we spend most of our time talking about what we did in our private lives, from fire-throwing to knitting.
-1. Boring solutions: Use the most simple and boring solution for a problem.
-You can always make it more complex later if that is needed.
-The speed of innovation for our organization and product is constrained by the total complexity we added so far, so every little reduction in complexity helps.
-1. Interesting people: Open source is a great way to interact with interesting people.
+Open source is a great way to interact with interesting people.
 We try to hire people who think work is a great way to express themselves.

 ## General Guidelines<a name="general-guidelines"></a>